Note on Recertification:

 Dr. Roark is offering TeleHealth visits to assist patients in receiving their Medical Marijuana certification.
 Dr. Roark also does in office appointments for local patients.
 Patients will need a cell phone, tablet or a computer/laptop with a camera for the TeleHealth conference.

 If you can give a thorough medical history on your intake form, then you do not need to get records from your previous provider.
-If you are uncertain of your medical history, then you can request records from your current doctor and having them faxed, bringing them in person, or you can fill out a release of record consent online, and we will send it to your previous doctor.
+If you are uncertain of your medical history, then you can request records from your current doctor and have them faxed, bringing them in person, or you can fill out a release of record consent online, and we will send it to your previous doctor.

 Ready to get started?